klaythompson011/Election_Results/README.md

 Summary

 In some elections, the winning candidate is named after having received a majority vote that exceeds a specified threshold, such as 50%.
-The code can be modified in section 8, such that the “if” statement includes a comparison that the vote_percentage is greater than the specified threshold.
+When determining the winning candidate, the code can be modified such that the "if" statement used includes a comparison that the vote_percentage is greater than the specified threshold.